vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ### 2. Update Tendermint config

 :::note Manual process
-We recommend starting it before the upgrade and having configs ready when you need to restart your node.
+We recommend starting this before the upgrade and having configs ready for when you need to restart your node.
 You may do this task asynchronously to another task.
-This step may be time-consuming, as We introduced many changes since v0.53, and there is no automation - it needs to be done by hand.
+This step may be time-consuming, as there have been many changes since v0.53, and there is no automation - it needs to be done by hand.
 :::

 The procedure is very similar to updating the Vega config.
-We recommend you read the [documentation for running Tendermint in production ↗](https://docs.tendermint.com/v0.33/tendermint-core/running-in-production.html)
+You should read the [documentation for running Tendermint in production ↗](https://docs.tendermint.com/v0.33/tendermint-core/running-in-production.html) before proceeding.

 1. Generate Tendermint node in a temporary location: `<VEGA-BIN> tm init --home /tmp/tendermint-home`
 2. Compare the original Tendermint config with the generated one: `diff /tmp/tendermint-home/config/config.toml <TENDERMINT-HOME>/config/config.toml`
 3. Update your `<TENDERMINT-HOME>/config/config.toml` file based on the above diff

 :::warning Config parameters
-We recommend discussing Tendermint changes with the validator operators as they are essential for running the network.
+Discuss Tendermint changes with other validator operators as they are essential for running the network.

 It is also important to understand the Tendermint configuration parameters as described in the [Tendermint docs ↗](https://docs.tendermint.com/v0.33/tendermint-core/configuration.html)